 And, if you’re looking for the most repeatable, highest precision analysis available, you may need calibrated multispectral, which is most commonly used in seed performance and academic research.

-Now that you know a bit about what to look for in a drone system – and you understand just how big a difference this aerial imagery can make when it comes to the accuracy of your data – it might be helpful to see how these agriculture solutions might benefit your specific industry.
+Now, hopefully, you have a general understanding of what to look for in a drone system and just how big of a difference this aerial imagery can make.
+Regarding the accuracy of your data, it might be helpful to see how these agriculture solutions might benefit your specific industry.

 Research and Development

-Much like research and development, having an ag drone system that is designed to capture precise detail with unprecedented accuracy comes first.
+Much like research and development, having an ag drone system designed to capture precise detail with unprecedented accuracy comes first.
 Especially when you look at digitally verifying detasseling operations, it’s important that you can track data down to the tassel to understand what is happening within the field.

-For this, having a drone that has the endurance to cover acres faster paired with a sensor that offers versatility for drone collection will be important.
+For this, having a drone that has the endurance to cover acres faster, paired with a sensor that offers versatility for drone collection, will be important.
 We may be biased, but we love our PHX Fixed-Wing Drone paired with the Double 4K Analytics Sensor.

-Once you dip the toe into the water, however, the data becomes addicting.
-That opens up the universe of ag drones to far more options that are designed to get more detailed analytics, from early emergence data to end-of-season outcomes and yield forecasting.
+Once you dip your toe into the water, the data becomes addicting.
+That opens the universe of ag drones to far more options.
+As intended, they are designed to get more detailed analytics, from early emergence data to end-of-season outcomes and yield forecasting.

 Of course, as is the case with any data, regardless of how you collect it, being clear on what you need to know from the get-go is the key to efficiency.
-Collecting more data without a plan for how to use it is never an efficient use of resources, so plan ahead and choose wisely.
+Collecting more data without a plan for how to use it is never an efficient use of resources, so plan and choose wisely.